pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 # Update Notices

 ## Update to Version 4
-- Removed the package "hwi/oauth-bundle".
-- Removed the support of  Single Sign On (SSO) implementation.
 - Execute SQL script `src/Resources/sql/segmentAssignment/storedFunctionObject.sql`, only for Pimcore 11.

-## Update to Version 3.4
-- The Single Sign On (SSO) functionality is deprecated and will be removed in version 4.
+- Remove Single Sign On custom implementations & classes e.g. `SSOIdentity`, `OAuth1Token`, `OAuth2Token` and `ssoIdentities` field
+  in Customer class.

 ## Update to Version 3
 - Activate `Generate Type Declarations` for all classes generated/used by the Customer Management Framework: